 In order to improve instruction for bilingual students with specific language impairment, this study asks the question, How can an ESL teacher and a Speech/Language clinician collaborate to serve a bilingual child with a language impairment?
 To answer the research question, a bilingual, language impaired research subject was located.
 He was observed within his Speech/Language pathology lessons and his ESL classroom.
 A series of remediation techniques were developed and implemented, and then the student's performance on pre- and post-tests were compared to determine if improvements were made.
 The results of this study showed that in the case of a single research subject, techniques such as onomatopoetic/kinesthetic devices, carrier phrases, and deriving-meaning-from-context lessons appeared to improve the student's acquisition of target vocabulary.
 This study also found that in many instances ESL teachers and Speech/Language clinicians do not collaborate to serve students.

 Lund, Gretchen, "Teaching bilingual students with specific language impairment" (2007).
-School of Education Student Capstones and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 351.